 Mentally walk yourself through all the steps and consider the equipment you'll need to accomplish each one.
 You might find you need (or want) something that's not on the Turkey Smoking Equipment Checklist.

 The Amazon ads below are just a convenience for you.
 Check out the turkey smoking equipment at Amazon, learn about the tools and accessories, then head over to Walmart if you want.
-You can probably find some things cheaper there.
+You might find some things cheaper there.
 That's what I'd do.
 I always shop for the best deals.

 Most of the products displayed have high